European-Unified-ID/EUID-docs/README.md

 >IMPORTANT: Even though it builds on the UID2 framework, EUID is a separate identifier.

-The following table summarizes the key differences.
+The following table summarizes the key differences between the two solutions.

 | Comparison Aspect | UID2 | EUID |
 | :--- | :--- | :--- |